What are the Causes of Hair Loss After Surgery?

-Hair loss is more common than you think with.
-Most people experience an episode of excessive hair shedding at least once in their lifetime.
-So many factors can lead to this problem that sometimes it’s difficult to identify the right cause – especially if hair loss is only temporary.
+Hair loss is more common than you think with most people experiencing an episode of excessive hair shedding at least once in their lifetime.
+So many factors can lead to this problem that sometimes it’s difficult to identify the right cause – especially if the hair loss is only temporary.

 Surprisingly, hair loss after surgery is also a common occurrence.
-Therefore we’re going to explain how anaesthesia can lead to telogen effluvium and how to restore your normal hair growth rate after anaesthesia and surgery.
+Therefore we’re going to explain how anaesthesia can lead to telogen effluvium and how to restore your normal hair growth rate after your hair transplant surgery.

-Having anaesthesia administered on the donor area and recipient area, followed by surgical intervention, can create a stress response in the body.
+Having anaesthesia administered on the donor area and recipient area, followed by surgical procedures, can create a stress response in the body.
 This anaesthesia is provided as part of the follicular unit extraction (FUE) hair transplantation process which is used on all of our patients.
-In this way, the patient can develop telogen effluvium, i.e. the condition in which hair loss after surgery is triggered by a traumatic event or stress, be it physical or psychological.
+In this way, the patient can develop telogen effluvium, i.e. the condition in which hair loss post surgery is triggered by a traumatic event or stress, be it physical or psychological.

-Common causes of telogen effluvium are; childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
+Common causes of this type of hair loss are; childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
 Major surgery and anaesthesia belong to this group too.

 Our body sees surgical intervention and anaesthesia as a stressful event, primarily because many physiological processes are being put on hold.
 Anaesthesia can also temporarily alter the nervous system and hormone levels.

 General anaesthetic blocks neural signals in the whole body which results in loss of consciousness.
 Only vital physiological functions, like breathing, continue to work.
 Many processes become suspended, such as digestion or light reflex in order to support the vital organs.

 Is there any impact on hair growth?

 Since the hair is not an essential tissue, the body diverts the flow of nutrients from the hair follicles to other parts of the body when the anaesthetised area of the scalp is being transplanted.
 This, in turn, can lead to hair loss after surgery.

-Moreover, each hair follicle has its nerves which transmit a distress signal during anaesthesia and surgery.
+Each hair follicle has nerves which transmit a distress signal during anaesthesia and surgery.
 This can make the follicles in the telogen phase shrink and forces them into the resting phase since they are temporarily cut off from the blood supply to the hair.
 As a result of this shock loss happens from the hair transplant.